sematext/docs/docs/synthetics/using-the-api.md

 In the above example we can see that the `<monitorId>` for the `Example HTTP monitor` is `3124`.
 Using the obtained `<monitorId>`, we can then perform an API request to retrieve only information on the `Example HTTP monitor`.

-## Get single Monitor for an app
+## Get single Monitor for an App

-To get information on a single monitor for an app, the API can be triggered by sending a HTTP request with the below configuration:
+To get information on a single monitor for an App, the API can be triggered by sending a HTTP request with the below configuration:

 | Region | Endpoint
 | --- | --- |